FionaWright/CherryPip/README.md

 - Lambertian, Glossy and Glass lighting models
 - Environment maps with support for Panoramic and Octohedral Equal-Area (+Cubemap Skyboxes for the raster backends)
 - Denoising (Box, Gaussian, Median, Edge-Avoiding A-Trous) using deferred GBuffer pre-pass
+- Directional Lighting + GPU Max Reduction Search on the EA Environment Map to set direction to where luminance is highest

 ### Spectral Tracer
 - Work in Progress!